Hillary Clinton’s Media Blitz Sparks Rumors She Could Try To Run For President Again In 2020

 “I’m not running, but I’m going to keep on working and speaking and standing up for what I believe,” Clinton said in a March interview, via the BBC.

 It would likely be too late to join the 2020 presidential race even if she wanted to.
-There are still close to 20 candidates remaining in the race, with many already building deep political infrastructure in key early voting states like Iowa.
+There are still close to 20 candidates remaining in the race, with many already building deep political infrastructure in key early-voting states like Iowa.
 Any attempt to start a new campaign from scratch at this point would put a candidate in a nearly impossible situation.

 While she is not running for president in 2020, Hillary Clinton has also said that she will stay out of the Democratic primary until a winner emerges.
 Clinton said that her job will be to support the eventual nominee in beating Donald Trump, which she says is the overwhelming priority for 2020.